Department of Urban Development and Housing, Jharkhand: Ministerial team

 The Department is headed by the Cabinet Minister for Urban Development and Housing.
 Since December 2024, Sudivya Kumar holds the portfolio of Urban Development and Housing Minister of Jharkhand.

-The administrative head of the department is the Principal Secretary, who is supported by Special Secretaries and other senior officials.
-Since August 2024, Sunil Kumar, IAS is serving as Principal Secretary of Jharkhand's Urban Development and Housing Department.
+The administrative head of the department is the principal secretary, who is supported by special secretaries and other senior officials.
+Since August 2024, Sunil Kumar, Indian Administrative Service is serving as Principal Secretary of Jharkhand's Urban Development and Housing Department.

-List of Urban Local Bodies in Jharkhand
+List of urban local bodies in Jharkhand

-Jharkhand has four categories of urban local bodies (ULB's): Municipal Corporations, Nagar Parishads (Municipality), Nagar Panchayats and a Notified Area Committee (NAC).
+Jharkhand has four categories of urban local bodies: Municipal Corporations, Nagar Parishads (Municipality), Nagar Panchayats and a Notified Area Committee.